consulo/consulo-dev.github.io/docs/reference_guide/settings_groups.md

 ## Extension Points for Parent-Child Settings Relationships
 There are multiple ways of creating parent-child relationships in groups of Settings: in implementations, or Extension Point declarations.
 However, there are performance penalties for creating these relationships in implementations because the objects must be instantiated to determine the relationships.
-This section describes the syntax for declaring more complex parent-child relationships in `com.intellij.projectConfigurable` or `com.intellij.applicationConfigurable` EPs.
+This section describes the syntax for declaring more complex parent-child relationships in `consulo.projectConfigurable` or `consulo.applicationConfigurable` EPs.

 > **NOTE** An application configurable can be a parent of a project configurable.

-There are two ways of declaring parent-child relationships using the `com.intellij.projectConfigurable` or `com.intellij.applicationConfigurable` EPs.
+There are two ways of declaring parent-child relationships using the `consulo.projectConfigurable` or `consulo.applicationConfigurable` EPs.
 The first is to use separate EP declarations that are tied together by the value of one attribute.
 The second method is to use nested declarations.